Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 So, don’t expect your friends to reach out first – take the initiative and check up on them.
 You never know when someone might need someone else’s help or just a friendly ear.

-Showing that you care about your friends can make a big difference in their lives and remind them of how much they value your friendship.
-Don’t be afraid to take the first step and let your friends know that you care.
+Showing that you care about your friends can make a big difference in their lives and remind them how much they value your friendship.
+Don’t be afraid to take the first step and tell your friends you care.

 How to Start the Conversation With “Hey, Haven’t Heard From You in a While”